juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ## Thanks
-1. *Kaggle and Booz Allen Hamilton.*<br> Thank you organising this complex and cool challenge.
+1. *Kaggle and Booz Allen Hamilton.*<br> Thank you for organizing this complex and cool challenge.
 There were some complaints about the whole two phase setup and the quality of the data.
-But if we want to solve more ambitious problems than the usual CTR/forecasting stuff you sometimes need to try something new an take some risk.
+But if we want to take on more ambitious problems than the usual CTR/forecasting stuff you sometimes need to try something new an take some risk.

 2. *Mxnet.*<br> What can I say... great library when you also want to deploy your systems in real-world situations.
 Especially good windows support is something that is severely lacking from most other libraries.